Web App Direct API Integration Guide

 Payment Protect

-One-step: Click here to view step-by-step instructions for one-step transaction evaluation using Payment Protect.
+Standard Pre-Auth Flow: Click here to view step-by-step instructions for evaluating a transaction using the standard pre-auth workflow.

 The response includes the following information: